staysail/nova-cdragon/C-Dragon.novaextension/README.md

 This extension is made available under the terms of the [MIT License][8].

-The search icon was borrowed from [Cameron Little][6]'s excellent [TypeScript extension][7] for Nova.
+Some of the code in this extension was adapted from [Cameron Little][6]'s excellent [TypeScript extension][7] for Nova.
-Additionally, some of the code used here was adapted from that extension, which is also licensed under the MIT license and carries the following copyright notice:
+That extension is also licensed under the MIT license and carries the following copyright notice:

 > Copyright (c) 2020 Cameron Little